pytorch/botorch/docs/overview.md

 multiple points in parallel) do not.
 In the latter case, one can resort to using Monte-Carlo (MC) sampling in order to approximate the acquisition function.

-botorch supports both analytic as well as (quasi-) Monte-Carlo based acquisition functions.
+BoTorch supports both analytic as well as (quasi-) Monte-Carlo based acquisition functions.
 It provides an `AcquisitionFunction` API that abstracts away from the particular type, so that optimization can be performed on the same objects.
 Please see [Acquisition Functions](acquisition) for additional